total of U.S. agricultural exports to Mexico in 2022

 Post adds that like all vital U.S. agricultural export markets, Mexico comes with its own unique opportunities and challenges.

-In 2021 U.S. exports of consumer-ready food products to Mexico added up to US$10.7 billion, an increase of 30% from that of 2020 and another record high.
-Mexico remains the 2nd largest export market for consumer ready products after Canada.
-Mexico also imports a considerable amount of U.S. processed foods as well.
-In 2021 it added up to US$7.2 billion, also ranking 2nd in the world and another record high with an increase of 27%.
+In 2022, U.S. exports of consumer-ready food products to Mexico reached US$12.02 billion, up from US$10.7 billion in 2021.
+Mexico remains the second largest export market for consumer-ready products from the U.S., after Canada.
+Mexico also imports a considerable amount of U.S. processed foods.
+In 2022, it reached US$8.21 billion, up from 2021, also ranking second.

 Processed/Prepared Dairy Products